Program Renewable Energy Standard

 Eligible Technologies

-Eligible renewable technologies are defined as those that use "a technology that relies on a resource that is being consumed at a harvest rate at or below its natural regeneration rate".
+Eligible renewable technologies are defined as those that use "a technology that relies on a resource that is being consumed at a harvest rate at or below its natural regeneration rate."
 The Public Utilities Commission determined that methane and flammable gases from food waste, agricultural waste, or other organic materials, or from decay of sewage or landfill wastes; geothermal; hydroelectric; marine thermal or hydrokinetic; photovoltaic solar; concentrated solar power; and wind are eligible resources.
-Other technologies utilizing solid waste, apart from silvicultural waste, are explicitly ineligible.
+Other technologies utilizing solid waste, besides silvicultural waste, are explicitly ineligible.

 Requirements